wso2/docs-choreo-dev/en/docs/develop-components/manage-deployment-tracks-for-choreo-components.md

 **Prerequisites**:

- - A component created in Choreo.
+ - Create a component in Choreo.

 Follow the steps below to create a deployment track for a component: